marko-js/marko/packages/marko/docs/state.md

 > **ProTip:** If you need to know when the update has been applied, you can use `this.once('update', fn)` within a component method.

 > **Note:** The state object only watches its properties one level deep.
-This means updates to nested properites on the state (e.g. `this.state.object.something = newValue`) will not be detected.
+This means updates to nested properties on the state (e.g. `this.state.object.something = newValue`) will not be detected.
 >
 > Using [immutable](https://wecodetheweb.com/2016/02/12/immutable-javascript-using-es6-and-beyond/) data structures is recommended, but if you want to mutate a state property (perhaps push a new item into an array) you can let Marko know it changed using `setStateDirty`.
 >